 For more information about the Menton to Sospel tramway please see the following links:

 The traffic on the Menton to Sospel line collapsed after the opening of the Nice to Cuneo railway line.
 It was closed and replaced by a bus service.
-Only a short suburban section in the lower Careï valley was temporarily preserved.
 The route had only been in service for 19 years.

 The next to close was the Nice to Levens line.
 Details of the route to Levens can be found on the following links: